aymen-fcca/FirstTest/README.md

-Todo_list app is an app to manage your daily work pleas don't be afraid ot try it it's verry fun
+Todo_list app is an app to manage your daily work.
+Please don't be afraid ot try it.
+It's very fun!